 The Curiosity Museum Careers workshop

 The Curiosity Museum is a unique careers workshop specially designed for schools, colleges and public events.
-Participant will get the opportunity to:
+Participants will get the opportunity to:

-We provide a thought-provoking and exciting introduction to the full range of job areas including STEM subjects.
+We provide a thought-provoking and exciting introduction to the full range of job areas including STEAM subjects.

 We raise the aspirations of students by equipping them with the transferable skill set and career insights they need to make well-informed decisions about their future.